Xinleilijonathan/On-Device-Fitness-Coach/README.md

 # On-Device-Fitness-Coach
 On-device AI hackathon project

-# Backend Project Environment Setup
+# Backend Project Setup and Run

 This project uses a Python virtual environment to manage dependencies.
 Below are the steps to set up the environment on your local machine.